opentomb/OpenTomb/README.md

 ### Compiling ###
 There is a CMakeLists.txt file provided with source code, so you can compile OpenTomb using CMake.
-On Windows, you can also compile it from Code::Blocks IDE (project file is also provided).
-Alternatively, you can manually compile it in Code::Blocks by recursively adding all source files from /src directory, and adding these libraries in Linker Settings under Project Build options:
+On Windows, you can also compile it from Code::Blocks or Netbeans IDE.
+Alternatively, you can manually compile it in Code::Blocks or Netbeans by recursively adding all source files from /src directory, and adding these libraries in Linker Settings under Project Build options:

 * libmingw32.a
 * libSDL2main.a
 * libSDL2.dll.a
-* liblua.a
 * libpng.a
 * libz.a
 * libpthread.a